 We’re definitely getting towards the disposable end of the market here but… Ikea is a great brand and they don’t give their name to tat.

 But for occasional camping trips when you’re not too concerned if it gets knocked about this is ideal.
-And I tell you what – it’s a heck of a powerful milk frother.
+And I tell you what – it does a decent job though because it’s less powerful than the Milk Boss or Bonsenkitchen and has a smaller whisk head the foam isn’t as thick.
+And takes longer to make.

 It’s only around 20cm long and is light as a feather.
 Perfect for making frothy coffee when camping.
 This device is very cheap and if you have Prime the postage is free.